 Fact: By 2030, it is estimated that there will be nearly 10 million senior citizens 85 and older in the U.S., according to U.S. Census Bureau projections.
 That’s a whopping 73 percent increase from the total number of people 85 and older living in the U.S. today.

 Why is this a problem?
 “Unfortunately, with age come significantly impaired driving abilities, because senior citizens are prone to suffering from medical conditions that impact the driver’s ability to safely operate a vehicle,” explains our experienced elderly driver accident attorney in Seattle.

 These medical conditions include but are not limited to:

-While the impact of these medical conditions on an elderly driver’s abilities to safely operate a vehicle vary from one individual to another, they can lead to devastating consequences if a senior driver fails to assess his or her ability to safely drive.
+While the impact of these medical conditions on an elderly driver’s abilities to safely operate a vehicle varies from one individual to another, they can lead to devastating consequences if a senior driver fails to assess his or her ability to safely drive.

 These are the most common issues that cause car accidents involving senior drivers:

-Washington state law requires elderly drivers to renew their driver’s license every six years.
+Washington state law requires elderly drivers to renew their driver’s licenses every six years.
 If an elderly driver, who caused your car accident, failed to comply with this requirement, you may be able to prove that this driver should not have been allowed to drive in the first place.
 Consult with our Seattle elderly driver crash lawyers at Russell & Hill, PLLC, to get a free case evaluation.
 Call our offices at 206-880-7703 today.